unageek/graphest/README.md

 ## Algorithm

-Graphest aims to provide a modern, open-source and extensible alternative to [GrafEq™](http://www.peda.com/grafeq/) program [Ped].
+Graphest aims to provide a modern, open-source and extensible alternative to [GrafEq™](http://www.peda.com/grafeq/) [Ped].

 The following algorithms in [Tup01] are implemented: 1.1–3.2, 3.3 (partially), 3.4.1–3.4.3, 3.4.5 (partially).